TI-Toolkit/tivars_lib_py/README.md

 assert my_program.type_id == b'\x05'
 ```

-Data sections can be other entry types:
+Data sections can also be other entry types:

 ```python
 my_gdb = TIGDB()